foss42/apidash/README.md

 **🔎 Visually Preview and Download Data & Multimedia API Responses**
 - Inspect the API Response (HTTP status code, error message, headers, body, time taken).
 - View formatted code previews for responses of various content types like `JSON`, `XML`, `YAML`, `HTML`, `SQL`, etc.
-- API Dash supports exploring, testing & previewing Multimedia API responses which is **not supported by any other API client**.
+- API Dash helps explore, test & preview Multimedia API responses which is **not supported by any other API client**.
 You can directly test APIs that return images, PDF, audio & more.
-Check out the [full list of supported mimetypes/formats here]().
+Check out the [full list of supported mimetypes/formats here](https://github.com/foss42/apidash#mime-types-supported-by-api-dash-response-previewer).
 - Save 💾 response body of any mimetype (`image`, `text`, etc.) directly in the `Downloads` folder of your system by clicking on the `Download` button.

 **👩🏻‍💻 Code Generation**